STOR-i/GaussianProcesses.jl/README.md

   Marginal Log-Likelihood = -9.056
 ```

-Plotting is straightforward to apply, but the display will depend on the package loaded at the start of the session (e.g. Winston or Gadfly).
+Plotting is straightforward to apply, but the display will depend on the package loaded at the start of the session (e.g. PyPlot or Gadfly).
 It's possible to modify the confidence bands (CI) in the 1D plot, which are set to 95% by default.
 ```julia
 plot(gp)
 ```